kimd155/Mr.WMI/README.md

 A session-based, red-team–oriented WMI command console built for use in **authorized adversary simulations**, **purple team labs**, and **internal operator development**.

-This tool enables interactive remote command execution over WMI with a focus on:
+This tool enables interactive remote command execution over WMI (Based on Invoke-WmiMethod) with a focus on:

 - Per-session artifact control
 - Operator-tagged session tracking